 International law and UN treaty obligations establish clear standards for non-discrimination.
 While the legal norm against discrimination is universal and fundamental, not all differential treatment constitutes discrimination.
 The key principles by which to judge whether an action meets the standard is whether it was legitimate, proportional, and necessary.
-The Open Society Justice Initiative has published legal digests on norms and contributed to the promulgation of case law governing ethnic profiling in the UN human rights system.8
+The Open Society Justice Initiative has published legal digests on norms and contributed to the promulgation of case law governing ethnic profiling in the UN human rights system and in the European regional human rights system.